 In addition, we can replace old, dark fillings to improve both the health and appearance of your smile.
-The material recommended for a dental filling will depend on the location of the tooth and severity of the decay or damage to be addressed.
+The material your dentist recommends for a dental filling will depend on the location of the tooth and the severity of the decay and damage.

-Tooth Bonding: White Fillings
+Tooth Bonding: White Fillings in Nashua, NH

 Inlays & Onlays

 Dental inlays and onlays are conservative, natural-looking tooth restorations.
 Dentists use inlays and onlays to restore tooth cavities or repair broken and worn teeth.
 We sometimes refer to inlays and onlays as porcelain fillings, white fillings, or partial crowns.

 In our Nashua dental office, we use CEREC technology to create porcelain (white) inlays and onlays.
 These provide a smooth, tooth-colored replacement of tooth material lost to cavities.